bertelmonster2k/photoncloud.github.com/_posts/Getting Started/2012-05-10-SetupAndConfig.md

 minimal response times.
 This delay directly adds some lag to reduce the bandwidth usage: the wait allows the server to aggregate commands and send them in one package.
-The "send" delay is triggered when the server sends anything, the "ack" delay by incomging reliable data.
+The "send" delay is triggered when the server sends anything, the "ack" delay by incoming reliable data.

 As you can see above, the default values are 50ms each.
 We found this to be a good value but it causes a \~50ms roundtrip time, even if client